Dan Boren: Committee assignments

 Boren served as co-chair and Whip for the Blue Dog Coalition and co-chair of the Congressional Sportsmen's Caucus.

-On May 15, 2008, Boren was elected to the board of directors of the National Rifle Association of America.
+On May 15, 2008, Boren was elected to the board of directors of the National Rifle Association (NRA).
 Boren said that he was a lifetime member of the NRA.

 In November 2009, Boren voted along with 39 other Democrats against the Affordable Health Care for America Act.
 Boren also voted against the final bill, in March.
 He said "only 17 percent of my constituents supported the bill."
 In January 2011, Boren was one of 3 Democrats to vote with the unified Republican caucus for its repeal.

 Boren, along with Walter Jones, R-N.C., led the U.S. House military depot caucus in 2011.
 The group of House members focuses on policy issues affecting military facilities including aviation depots, shipyards, arsenals, ammunition plants and energetic material production facilities.

 Military issues

 On July 10, 2007, Boren was one of ten Democrats to vote against a bill to withdraw troops by April 1, 2008.
 Later that month, he announced his opposition to the 2007 Iraq troop surge.

 In January 2009, along with all other members of the Oklahoma congressional delegation, Boren said he opposed President Obama's decision to close the Guantanamo Bay detention camp.